innodatalabs/tbert/README.md

 Testing is done to ensure that tBERT code behaves exactly as TF BERT.

-See also alternative PyTorch port by guys from HuggingFace: https://github.com/huggingface/pytorch-pretrained-BERT.git
+See also alternative PyTorch port by folks from HuggingFace: https://github.com/huggingface/pytorch-pretrained-BERT.git

 ## Installation